lucasfurno/docs_en/api/v3/network-lists/index.md

 ---

-## 3. Consult data of a Origin Shield - Network List {#consult-data-origin-shield}
+## 3. Retrieving data from an Origin Shield - Network List {#retrieving-data-origin-shield}

-Returns the details of an Origin Shield Network List.
+It returns the details of an Origin Shield Network List.
 The information that is returned in this call refers to Origin Shield Network Lists, which contains the list of all IPs in the security perimeter for your origin infrastructure.

 #### **GET** */network_lists/187*